-A romantic, gothic and musical love story, the Bristol Old Vic's award-winning production The Grinning Man, based on a classic Victor Hugo (Les Misérables) novel, arrives in the West End to put a smile on everybody's face.
+A romantic, gothic and musical love story, the Bristol Old Vic’s award-winning production The Grinning Man, based on a classic Victor Hugo (Les Misérables) novel, continues to put a smile on every face in the West End.

 Drawing audiences into its fantastical world – with a dark heart – The Grinning Man is based on Hugo’s book The Man Who Laughs, telling the dark tale of a strange new act with a terrible secret.